LCRO Marriage License: How to Apply for a Marriage License

 Gathered All Required Documents

-Mark and Lisa gathered their requirements: PSA birth certificates (P155 each), CENOMARs from PSA (P210 each), valid government IDs, and Community Tax Certificates (cedulas).
+Mark and Lisa gathered their requirements: PSA birth certificates (₱155 each), CENOMARs from PSA (₱210 each), valid government IDs, and Community Tax Certificates (cedulas).
 Since both are above 25, they did not need parental consent or advice.
 Neither had been previously married, so no additional documents were needed.
 They also had their 2x2 passport-size photos taken.

 Mark and Lisa personally appeared at the Makati LCRO and submitted their application form along with all documents.
-They paid the marriage license fee of P500.
-They attended the pre-marriage counseling seminar (P300) and the family planning seminar at the Makati Health Office (P200).
+They paid the marriage license fee of ₱500.
+They attended the PMOC (Pre-Marriage Orientation and Counseling) program offered by the Makati Population Office — Module 1 (PMO) was required for both; Module 2 (PMC) was not needed since both were over 25.
+The PMOC was free of charge at the Makati LGU.
 The LCRO began the 10-day posting of their application.

 Received the Marriage License